textpattern/textpattern.github.io/brand/user-docs-guide.md

 Due to certain platform constraints, documentation uses a mixture of HTML, regular Markdown, and Kramdown (unfortunately), depending on what you need.

-Whenever possible, use regular Markdown syntax for formatting text elements (font style and weight, links, basic lists, blockquotes…).
+Whenever possible, use regular Markdown syntax for formatting inline text (strong, emphasis) and adding content types (lists, blockquotes, etc.).

 For certain block elements, you either need to use straight HTML, because of certain presentational needs (namely tables), or Kramdown syntax (e.g. block spans, notes, definition lists…).
 The following sections explain the situations you may need to accommodate.